Santa Fe College Team Physicians

 Santa Fe College Athletic Trainers

-Completed her undergraduate program at The University of Colorado, Boulder in 2001 and then her Master's degree in Nutrition at Montana State University, Bozeman in 2006.
+Jessica completed her undergraduate program at The University of Colorado, Boulder in 2001 and then her Master's degree in Nutrition at Montana State University, Bozeman in 2006.
 She then moved to San Diego, CA where she worked for the US Marine Corps at the recruit depot, MRCD from 2007 until 2015.
-She joined the University of Florida in March of 2015 and works as a physician extender at The Orthopaedic and Sports Medicine Institute and also as the supervising athletic trainer at Santa Fe College.
+Jessica joined the University of Florida in March of 2015 and works as a physician extender at The Orthopaedic and Sports Medicine Institute and also as the supervising athletic trainer at Santa Fe College.